oxheadalpha/nft-tutorial/packages/nft-tutorial/README.md

 tokens minted
 ```

-Alternatively you can use `mint-from-file` command to specify token descriptors
+Alternatively, you can use `mint-from-file` command to specify token descriptors
 in a csv file instead of CLI.
 Required parameters:

-- `<owner>` alias or address of the new tokens owner
+- `<owner>` alias or address of the nft collection owner
 - `<collection>` alias or address of the NFT collection contract created by
   `create-collection` command
 - `--toke_file <file>` path to a file with definitions of new tokens